Hardening - Operating System Recommendations

 General hardening guidelines are outlined in the main hardening documentation.

 You can configure the underlying operating system to increase overall security.
-In a a controlled environment such as a self-managed GitLab instance it requires additional steps, and in fact is often required for certain deployments.
+In a controlled environment such as a self-managed GitLab instance it requires additional steps, and in fact is often required for certain deployments.
 FedRAMP is an example of such a deployment.

 SSH Configuration